ABOUT US

 Dub-Siren signed by Liam Howlett

 The learning curve of product design is an enjoyable challenge for us.
-Dave Cherry’s deep technical knowledge, combined with our experimental approach, leads us to strive for audio excellence and quality of build.
+Our experimental approach leads us to strive for audio excellence and quality of build.
 Explore our instruments in our online shop, and see what designs we have in development.

 MEET THE TEAM